Daniel-Mietchen/events/Environmental-Health-Seminar-Env-H-580-on-2019-01-31.md

 # See also

+* [Data sharing as a new component of addressing and preparing for disease outbreaks](SciDataCon-2018-data-sharing.md) &mdash; a presentation given at [SciDataCon 2018](http://www.scidatacon.org/2018/)
-* [Data sharing in public health emergencies: A study of current policies, practices and infrastructure supporting the sharing of data to prevent and respond to epidemic and pandemic threats](https://doi.org/10.6084/m9.figshare.5897608.v1) &mdash; a paper that I was [notified](https://twitter.com/ElizabethPisani/status/968259461608562690) of in response to a tweet about this talk.
+* [Data sharing in public health emergencies: A study of current policies, practices and infrastructure supporting the sharing of data to prevent and respond to epidemic and pandemic threats](https://doi.org/10.6084/m9.figshare.5897608.v1) &mdash; a paper that I was [notified](https://twitter.com/ElizabethPisani/status/968259461608562690) of in response to a tweet about a previous version of this talk.
 * [Data sharing in public health emergencies](https://github.com/Daniel-Mietchen/talks/blob/master/SciDataCon2016.md) &mdash; a presentation for [SciDataCon 2016](http://www.scidatacon.org/2016/)
 * [Data sharing in public health emergencies](https://github.com/Daniel-Mietchen/events/blob/master/IMED-2016.md) &mdash; a presentation for the [International Meeting on Emerging Diseases and Surveillance (IMED 2016)](http://imed.isid.org/)
 * [More details on sharing in response to public health emergencies](https://github.com/Daniel-Mietchen/datascience/blob/master/emergency-response.md)